tuncgultekin/lwmessagepush/README.md

 =========
 LW-MessagePush is a highly customizable and light-weight, message pushing library for cross-platform .NET Core web applications.
 It supports both websocket and long polling connection methods with auto-fallback feature.

-LW-MessagePush provides both font-end and back-end libraries.
+LW-MessagePush provides both front-end and back-end libraries.
 Through its front-end JavaScript library, any web UI framework technology that makes use of JavaScript, can adapt it easily.

-As backend framework, .Net Core platform is preferred because of its cross-platform web framework features and dependency injection capabilities for customization features.
+As back-end framework, .Net Core platform is preferred because of its cross-platform web framework features and dependency injection capabilities for customization features.

 To demonstrate functionality and usage of the LW-MessagePush, a simple test web application and Sample Chat Application is developed.
 Simple test application is a solid example of “Usage” instructions, which are described later sections in below.
 On the other hand, Sample Chat Application is a real-world usage example of LW-MessagePush.
 It includes both a single page application for front-end and a rest service back-end.

-In this document; architecture components, customization, scalability features and usage details of LW-MessagePush and Sample Chat Application are explained.
+In this document; architectural components, customization, scalability features and usage details of LW-MessagePush and Sample Chat Application are explained.

 Live Sample Chat Application: http://lwmessagepushchat.azurewebsites.net/